Entry Level Master of Science in Orthotics and Prosthetics

 If you are interested in pursuing the Entry Level Masters in Orthotics and Prosthetics degree,

-please contact the department before you begin the admissions process.
+please contact the department for advisement before you begin the admissions process.

 It is helpful if you can submit copies of all of your unofficial college transcripts along with your request.